At a Glance

 - Tasks: As an Assembly Mechanic, you'll build and test mechanical equipment and machinery.

-- Benefits: Enjoy a 6-month contract with potential for extension and competitive pay.
+- Benefits: Enjoy a contract role with potential extension and hands-on experience in a dynamic environment.

-- Qualifications: No specific qualifications required; just a passion for mechanics and problem-solving.
+- Qualifications: No specific qualifications required; just a passion for mechanics and a willingness to learn.

 The predicted salary is between 30000 - 42000 £ per year.